chillheart/ztmm-core/README.md

 - Track progress over time

 **Note**: The `/results` route automatically redirects to `/reports` for consistency and improved navigation.

+### 4. Importing Legacy V1 Data
+If you have data from the previous V1 model:

+1. Go to **Configuration → Data Management**
+2. Click **"Import Data"** and select your V1 JSON file
+3. The application will:
+   - ✅ Automatically detect V1 format
+   - ✅ Migrate data to V2 structure
+   - ✅ Preserve all assessment responses
+   - ✅ Transform V1 technologies/processes into V2 process groups
+4. Your data is now ready to use with the V2 model

+**Migration Details**: V1 data is automatically transformed to V2 format using the built-in DataMigrationService.
+All assessment history is preserved.
+See [V2_MIGRATION_PLAN.md](./V2_MIGRATION_PLAN.md) for technical details.

 ## 🔧 Development